 Herenboeren has received overwhelmingly positive results and responses since its first project in 2016.
 Increasing interest from parties to establish a Herenboeren farm worldwide has led the foundation to seek ways to support the international expansion of the concept.

-This action plan focuses on implementing this international expansion in a healthy business model, adapting the model to international contexts, and safeguarding the integrity of the model while doing so.
-This includes the selection of new farms, recovery of the ecosystem, planting of long term trees and windbreaks, and the trees for agroforestry based production.
+This action plan focuses on implementing this global expansion in a healthy business model, adapting the model to international contexts, and safeguarding the integrity while doing so.
+It includes the selection of new farms, recovery of the ecosystem, planting of long-term trees and windbreaks, and the trees for agroforestry-based production.

 You can endorse this project as part of the One Trillion Trees Challenge here.